Siege of Jerusalem (1187): Aftermath

 After the surrender of the city, the Church of the Holy Sepulchre was ordered to be closed for three days by Saladin while he considered what to do with it.
 Some of his advisers told him to destroy the Church in order to end all Christian interest in Jerusalem.
 Most of his advisers, however, told him to spare the Church, saying that Christian pilgrimages would continue anyway because of the sanctity of the place and also reminded him of the Caliph Umar, who allowed the Church to remain in Christian hands after conquering the city.
 Saladin ultimately decided not to destroy the church, saying that he had no intention to discourage Christian pilgrimages to the site; it was reopened after three days on his orders.
 The Frankish pilgrims were allowed to enter the church upon paying a fee.
-To solidify Muslim claims to Jerusalem, many holy sites, including the shrine known as Al-Aqsa Mosque, were ritually purified with rose water.
+To solidify Muslim claims to Jerusalem, many holy sites, including the shrine known as Al-Aqsa, were ritually purified with rose water.
 Christian furnishings were removed from the mosque and it was fitted with oriental carpets.
 Its walls were illuminated with candelabras and text from the Quran.
 The Orthodox Christians and Syriacs were allowed to remain and to worship as they chose.
 The Copts, who were barred from entering Jerusalem by the Crusader kingdom of Jerusalem as they were considered heretics and atheists, were allowed to enter the city without paying any fees by Saladin as he considered them his subjects.
 The Coptic places of worship that were earlier taken over by the Crusaders were returned to the Coptic priests.
 The Copts were also allowed to visit the Church of the Holy Sepulchre and other Christian sites.
 The Abyssinian Christians were allowed to visit the holy places of Jerusalem without paying any fees.

 The Byzantine emperor, Isaac Angelus, sent a message to Saladin congratulating him on taking the city, requesting him to convert all the churches in the city back to the Orthodox church and all Christian ceremonies to be performed according to the Greek Orthodox liturgy.
 His request was granted and the rights of other confessions were preserved.
 The local Christians were allowed to pray freely in their churches and the control of Christian affairs was handed over to the ecumenical patriarch of Constantinople.

 Saladin went on to capture a number of other castles that were still holding out against him, including Belvoir, Kerak, and Montreal, and returned to Tyre to besiege it for a second time.